ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 Totalitarianism: A form of government that permits little or no freedom and seeks to subordinate all aspects of the individual's life to the authority of the state.
 An essential feature is its basis on a mass movement and that it seeks 'to rule from the inside out'.

-Authoritarianism: Wants compliance from their citizens and to stay in pow
+Authoritarianism: Wants compliance from their citizens and to stay in power.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3NTI4MzA3OSwtODY3OTMzMzcwLDExNz
+eyJoaXN0b3J5IjpbLTQ0ODIyMjE1MCwtODY3OTMzMzcwLDExNz
 MxNDExNTYsLTM1ODY1NDkzLC0yMTI0MTQyNTQ0LC0xOTkzMDM5
 NTk5LC0xMzA1MzQ4MDkyLDU2MDI3MzM3MywtODA2MTI3NjY4LC
 0xNTQ5MzIxOTU0LDI3ODgzNjM2NywyMDQ5NjcyMDEzLDU1NzA3